-Supplementary Planning Document (SPD): A document (like this one) that provides additional guidance on how to comply with policies set by a DPD or other part of the local plan.
+Supplementary Planning Document (SPD): A document (like this one) that provides additional guidance on how to comply with policies set by a Local Plan.

 Target Emissions Rate (TER): A metric used in Building Regulations Part L (for both dwellings and non-domestic buildings) to express a limit which must not be exceeded by the predicted carbon emissions associated with the building's regulated energy uses.
 The TER is set by applying a certain minimum standard of fabric and services to an imaginary building of the same size, shape and use as the proposed building.
 This minimum standard of fabric and services is laid out in Approved Document Part L, and is updated every few years.
 Expressed in kg of carbon dioxide per square metre of floor space (kgCO2/m2).